mrkkrp/markkarpov.com/post/megaparsec-7.md

 * I think [mmark][mmark] is a nice example of what Megaparsec can do.
-But it also showed the limitations of the parsing library. `mmark` can report several `ParseError`s at once, and when they are pretty-printed, we display the offending line per error from the original input stream.
+But it also showed the limitations of the parsing library. `mmark` can report several `ParseError`s at once, and when they are pretty-printed, we display an offending line per error from the original input stream.
 If we just use the functions that are provided out-of-the-box, we'll be traversing the input stream N times, where N is the number of `ParseError`s we want to display.
 Not nice at all!